snajd/appcontrol/docs/labs/module_2/lab3.md

-Loldrivers.io is a great site for finding vulnerable drivers!
+[Loldrivers.io](https://www.loldrivers.io/) is a great resource for finding vulnerable drivers.
 They list the hashes and provides rules for YARA, sysmon and even WDAC (App Control).
 They also provide copies of the actual driver files.

 ## Find a blocked driver

-If we take look in the `MSRecommendedBlocklist.xml` we deployed in Lab 2, we can test if our policy actually is working.
+If we take look in the `Mod2Lab1-MSRecommendedDriverBlockList.xml` we deployed in Lab 2, we can test if our policy actually is working.

 Lets take a random hash and search for it on loldrivers.io: